Internaut401/CTF_Competitions_Writeup/2022/X-MAS CTF/Krampus' Gifts/Krampus' Gifts.md

 ![img/flag.png](img/flag.png)

-The program is a classic CTF-menù that gives us the possibility to create a gift, edit a gift, view gifts, delete a gift, exit.
+The program is a classic CTF-menu that gives us the possibility to create a gift, edit a gift, view gifts, delete a gift, exit.
 Maxium 10 gifts (0 to 9).
 Every action is directly executed by the main thread or a new thread is spawn to schedule the activity.
 The scheduleted functions will be executed in order by the main thread when main calls `ResolveEvents`.

 ![img/main.png](img/main.png)